drod109/nauticedge/README.md

   - Offline data capture
   - Photo and video documentation
   - Real-time updates and sync
+  - Premium features for Professional and Enterprise plans

 - **Client Management**
   - Client profiles and history